Jmuskett/blink_chat/README.md

 In state, we have a messageList which instantiates as an empty array, when the conversation is clicked, the id of that conversation is fired as a redux action and triggers in the redurcer to set all those conversations' messages as the global messageList

 messageList having a length is also the trigger for the input form to render.
-The user can enter a message and hit send, and another redux action is sent to append the new message to the message list
+The user can enter a message and hit send, and another redux action is sent to append the new message to the message list.
+In a real world network app, this function would be slightly different, as here we just mutate the list of messages since it's all local.
+In a real world networked app, we'd handle this differently as we'd get the conversation in remotely each time and so we'd want to mutate the message key on the conversation object itself.

 Outside of this the other things to look out for are a few util functions.
 I'm using date-fns to format the string into a human readnable date, as well as to handle the sorting algorithm